microsoft/pai/docs/user/job_submission.md

 This document is a tutorial for job submission on OpenPAI (If you are using OpenPAI <= 0.13.0, please refer to [this document](./training.md)).
 Before learning this document, make sure you have an OpenPAI cluster already.
 If there isn't yet, refer to [here](../../README.md#deploy-openpai) to deploy one.

 There are several ways of submitting pai job, including webportal, [OpenPAI VS Code Client](https://github.com/microsoft/pai/tree/master/contrib/pai_vscode), and [python sdk](https://github.com/microsoft/pai/tree/master/contrib/python-sdk).
-And all the job configs follow [Pai Job Protocol](https://github.com/microsoft/pai/blob/master/docs/pai-job-protocol.yaml).
+And all the job configs follow [OpenPAI Job Protocol](https://github.com/microsoft/openpai-protocol/blob/master/schemas/v2/schema.yaml).
 Here we use webportal to submit a hello world job.

 ## Submit a Hello World Job